 - Non-Stock, Non-Profit Corporation is a business corporation which does not issue stocks to its members and is created not to profit but for the public good and welfare.
 Of this character are most of the religious, social, charitable, educational, literary, scientific, civic and political organizations and societies.
 The establishment’s name includes words such as Corporation or Corp., Incorporated or Inc.

 - Cooperative is an organization composed primarily of small producers/consumers who voluntarily join together to form a business enterprise, which they themselves own, control and patronize.
 The establishment’s name includes words such as Cooperative or COOP

 - Others are organizations not classified in any of the above classification.
 It includes private associations, foundations, Non-Governmental Organization, or other forms of legal organizations.

 The industrial classification of an economic unit is determined by the activity from which it derives its major income or revenue.
-The 2009 PSIC is utilized to classify units according to their economic activities.
+The amended 1994 PSIC is utilized to classify units according to their economic activities.

 The 2009 PSIC consists of an alpha character and 5 numeric digits.
 The alpha character, which represents the major division, is denoted by the characters A to S. The first two numeric digits represent the division; the first three numeric digits, the group; the first four digits, the class; and the 5 digits, the sub-class.